mortezasj11/dinov2-ct-foundation/README.md

 # DINOv2-CT: Self-Supervised Learning for CT Scans

-This project adapts [DINOv2](https://github.com/facebookresearch/dinov2) for self-supervised learning on CT (Computed Tomography) scans, with modifications to handle 3 slices of medical imaging data and deployment on Kubernetes using torchrun instead of SLURM.
+This project adapts [DINOv2](https://github.com/facebookresearch/dinov2) for self-supervised learning on CT (Computed Tomography) scans with two key modifications:

+• **CT Medical Imaging Support**: Handles 3 slices of medical imaging data with Hounsfield Unit normalization and lung segmentation masking
+• **Kubernetes Deployment**: Migrated from SLURM to Kubernetes using torchrun for distributed training

 ## Overview